Remax Agent Ms. Nanci Garnand[/caption]

 Property For Sale In Northern Colorado

 A brief history of Colorado.
 The Colorado River, passing through the states of Arizona and Utah, has left engraved on the rock the geological history of America.
 The dozen of natural parks that today protect the most spectacular stretch of river harbor canyons, pinnacles and high plains with 2,000 million years of age.
 This fact is even more impressive when you leave behind the steel and glass landscape of Las Vegas - the nearest airport - on the way to Flagstaff, 400 kilometers to the southeast.
 University city and stage of the legendary Route 66, Flagstaff is the anteroom of the Grand Canyon National Park, two hours away by car.
 From its Rim Trail, the trail that follows the northern edge of the canyon, several viewpoints overlook the colossal river gap, 446 kilometers long and 1,829 meters deep.
 Highway 89 leads in three hours to the city of Page.
 It sits on the south shore of Lake Powell, which dammed the waters of the Colorado and has left in sight enclaves that would otherwise be flooded, such as the dreamlike Vermilion Cliffs.
 The veins that color vermilion cliffs of this reserve envelop in a delicious psychedelia to those who undertake the five-day trek through the area.
 Stone passages Territory of the Navajo Indians for almost two thousand years, the Colorado region remained unexplored by the white man until 1540, when a group commanded by the Spanish García López de Cárdenas came after the legend of the seven gold cities.
 The Navajo Indians resisted evangelization and the power of the Spaniards but, in the middle of the 19th century, they had to surrender to the American army and the colonists who arrived later.
 The uniqueness of Bryce Canyon are the hoodos, pinnacles that sometimes reach the height of a building One of those pioneers was the Mormon Ebenezer Bryce, who settled near the canyon that now bears his name, declared a national park in 1926 and located four hours on Highway 89.
 The uniqueness of Bryce Canyon are the hoodos, pinnacles that sometimes they reach the height of a building and other times they achieve shapes with imaginative names like Hammer of Tor.
 A panoramic route crosses the perimeter of the amphitheater where these needles meet.
 Back in the city of Page, the second part of the trip could be devoted to knowing the Navajo Nation Reserve, a territory that includes several parks managed by that Indian town.
 Antelope Canyon is the closest to Page and also one of the most visited by its narrow and twisted gorges, 40 meters high and with openings that only allow sunlight to pass at noon.
 The excursions that go into the two ravines that compose it must be done in the company of a guide, because a sudden storm could flood them in a matter of minutes.
 Highway 98 and then 160 travel 33 kilometers to one of the scenarios that are most familiar to the traveler: Monument Valley.
 Its plains, punctuated by eroded plateaus (mesas) that are cut out on the horizon, were converted into an emblem of the Wild West thanks to the cinema, and especially to the westerns that John Ford filmed between 1940 and 1960.
 The visitor center of the Navajo Monument Valley Tribal Park, in addition to spreading the culture and history of the Navajo people, proposes to enter the reserve in the company of a Navajo guide, with vehicle or on horseback.
 At this point, after having seen and walked through parks with such diverse landscapes, it is possible that the desire to contemplate the Grand Canyon again may arise.
 The Desert View viewpoint - 40 kilometers from Canyon Village - is the best place to fulfill this inevitable desire.
 It is probably the point where the Spanish explorer López de Cárdenas contemplated the Colorado River for the first time, meandering at the bottom of the deep gully like a golden serpent.
 Please visit my realtors Loveland Co blog post.
 Also my acreage in Loveland Colorado blog post and my Loveland horse property for sale post.
+Also we have a heron lakes berthoud real estate post.

 Mountain Property Northern Colorado